 With its intricate symmetrical architecture with many small patios with fountains, pools, and lush gardens you will be able to roam and enjoy the cool of the shade amongst fragrant Jasmine, exotic flowers and orange trees.
 Later in the day we will make our way to the Palacio of Carlos V down to the remparts and the lower parts of the Alhambra, for the spectacular view over Granada and while Nightingales are singing.

-The magic of Alhambra can hardly be conveyed properly by just looking at pictures.
+The magic of the Alhambra can hardly be conveyed properly by just looking at pictures.
 It must be experienced.
 It contains serene beauty and is truly one of the most impressive wonders of the world, even if it did not make the vote to become one of the “new seven wonders of the world”.

 Day 4: Sierras de Andujar Natural Park